plalev1948/DevOps/DevOps/getting-started.md

 <h2> Verifying Knowledge in DevOps: </h2>

 * `How a build fails is at least as important as how it succeeds.`
+* `Version control is an example of a first-class artifact`

 <div>